Menu

 Crystal UHD

-This is Samsung’s way of describing a 4K LED TV.
-While it may not incorporate the latest and greatest tech into its design, these models are available in a wide range of sizes.
+This is Samsung’s way of describing a 4K LED-backlit LCD TV.
+While it may not incorporate the latest and greatest tech into its design, these models offer solid picture quality at several sizes for a relatively low price.
 They support HDR content and use smart-TV functionality.

 QLED

-A Quantum Light Emitting Diode TV utilizes extremely tiny particles within each LED pixel.
-This allows the TV to showcase a natural color range, noticeably deep levels of contrast and more fluid motion.
+A QLED (quantum light emitting diode) TV utilizes extremely tiny particles within each LED pixel.
+This allows the TV to showcase a vivid color range, noticeably brighter images and more fluid motion.
+Samsung pioneered the development and marketing of QLED technology, so you can trust that it knows better than anyone how to make a QLED TV.

 NEO QLED

-Normal QLED TVs use hundreds of tiny LED lights to brighten its display.
-A NEO QLED TV features thousands of even smaller LEDs, which allow for superior levels of brightness control, brighter white and deeper black tones, and lifelike levels of detail.
+A NEO QLED TV features a backlight consisting of thousands of micro-LEDs, which allow for superior levels of brightness control, brighter white and deeper black tones, and lifelike levels of detail.

 Expert TIp